Codes, Cubes, and Graphical Designs: Main Results

 \subsection{Eigenspaces vs. Eigenvectors}

 Graphical designs were originally defined in terms of integrating eigenvectors, not eigenspaces in \cite{graphdesigns}.
-We show in Lemma \ref{change of basis} that a graphical design $W$ can either integrate an entire eigenspace $\L$ for any choice of eigenbasis, or if $W$ cannot integrate the eigenspace $\L$, for any $i \in \{0,1,\ldots, \dim(\L)-1\}$, there is an eigenbasis $B$ of $\L$ such that $W$ integrates $i$ eigenvectors of $B$.
+We show in Lemma \ref{change of basis} that a graphical design $W$ can either integrate an entire eigenspace $\L$, or if $W$ cannot integrate the eigenspace $\L$, then for any $i \in \{0,1,\ldots, \dim(\L)-1\}$, there is an eigenbasis $B$ of $\L$ such that $W$ integrates $i$ eigenvectors of $B$.
 The proof is constructive -- we provide what is essentially an algorithm for constructing $B$.
 Due to this lemma, we have made the choice to define graphical designs in terms of eigenspaces, not eigenvectors.